Asher978/Project-1-GA/README.md

 *  Play area of the game is designed in a container with 3 elements (two paddles and the ball) appended in it.
 *  Event listeners are added to listen to certain keypresses for the paddle movements
 *  Main logic of the game is being run in a setInterval function at 70 frames per 1000 miliseconds.
-This allows for smooth and precise moevements of the paddle as well as the ball.
+This allows for smooth and precise movements of the paddle as well as the ball.
 All the collision detection is nested under this function as well.
 *  Scores are tracked and being displayed under the win condition function.
 LocalStorage is being used to store last played game's scores and are being displayed as well.
 * Win conditions at this time is whoever scores 10 points wins the game.